d0rrax/sql_insert_generator/README.md

 # SQL Insert Generator
-This is a small tool to generate simple &amp; fast sql insert statements for your database It is useful for testing.
+This is a small tool to generate simple &amp; fast sql insert statements for your database for testing purposes.
 It is possible to generate random data or specify own input.

 * It's optimized for MySQL-Syntax.
 Maybe there will be support for more dbms in the future
 * the implementation is quick and dirty.
 Maybe it will be tidied up in the future